bastienwirtz/homer/docs/customservices.md

 configuration.
 Available services are in `src/components/`.
 Here is an overview of all custom services that are available within Homer.

+If you experiencing any issue, please have a look to the [troubleshooting](troubleshooting.md) page.

 ## PiHole

 Using the PiHole service you can display info about your local PiHole instance right on your Homer dashboard.